Updated September 6, 2022

 Our expedition to Antarctica takes place during the Austral summer.
 Generally, temperatures in the Antarctic range between 20°F and 40°F. Although it can be quite sunny, expect rain, snow, fog, and a high wind-chill factor.
 Wind and any precipitation can make it feel much colder.
 As we have mentioned in our details document, having and using the classic layering system is really important.
 You’ll find that you might use one method of top layer when on the ship, and another for the shore excursions.
 There are boots on board for you to use for our shore excursions.

 What about power and recharging batteries?

 There are ample power outlets in your cabin for you to plug into, no problem.
 110V / 60Hz is available, and the outlets have multi-type sockets for different types of plugs.
 We do recommend that you bring plug adapters, though, for your hotels in Argentina.

 I can’t live without the internet, what’s that like on board ship?

-There is internet available, it costs $10 per 30 minutes, and you buy a code from the barman.
-There are two public Windows computers with Chrome Browser that you can use to access the internet.
-Because it is using satellite, and because we're at the bottom of the world, it is extremely slow, and very unreliable.
+There is internet available, but because it is using satellite, and because we’re at the bottom of the world, it is extremely slow and very unreliable, so plan on this.

 Do I need to bring my own hairdryer?
 What about soap and shampoo?